Zeriz/zeriz/README.md

+### Howdy

-Norwegian full stack developer working at one of Norway's largest e-commerce platforms.
+I'm a Norwegian full stack developer working at one of Norway's largest e-commerce platforms.
+On my free time I'm doing sideprojects written in languages like PHP, Python and C#.

 ### Technologies I know